 Sir Francis Drake participated in some of the earliest English slaving voyages to Africa and earned a reputation for his privateering, or piracy, against Spanish ships and possessions.
-Sent by Queen Elizabeth I to South America in 1577, he returned home via the Pacific and became the first Englishman to circumnavigate the globe; the queen rewarded him with a knighthood.
+Sent by Queen Elizabeth to South America in 1577, he returned home via the Pacific and became the first Englishman to circumnavigate the globe; the queen rewarded him with a knighthood.
 In 1588, Drake served as second-in-command during the English victory over the Spanish Armada.
 The most famous mariner of the Elizabethan Age, he died off the coast of Panama in 1596 and was buried at sea.

-Born between 1540 and 1544 in Devonshire, England, Sir Francis Drake was the son of a tenant farmer on the estate of Lord Francis Russell, earl of Bedford.
+Born sometime between 1540 and 1544 in Devonshire, England, Francis Drake was the son of a tenant farmer on the estate of Lord Francis Russell, earl of Bedford.
 He was brought up in Plymouth by the Hawkins family, relatives who worked as merchants and privateers (often referred to as pirates).

 In 1567, Drake and his cousin John Hawkins sailed to Africa in order to join the fledgling slave trade.
-When they sailed to New Spain to sell their captives to settlers there (which was against Spanish law) they were trapped by a Spanish attack in the Mexican port of San Juan de Ulua.
+When they sailed to New Spain to sell their captives to settlers there (which was against Spanish law), they were trapped by a Spanish attack in the Mexican port of San Juan de Ulua.

-Sir Francis Drake: Privateer for the British Crown
+Privateer for the British Crown

 After leading two successful expeditions to the West Indies, Drake came to the attention of Queen Elizabeth I, who granted him a privateer’s commission, effectively giving him the right to plunder Spanish ports in the Caribbean.
-Drake did just that in 1592, capturing the port of Nombre de Dios (a drop-off point for silver and gold brought from Peru) and crossing the Isthmus of Panama, where he caught sight of the great Pacific Ocean.
+Drake did just that in 1572, capturing the port of Nombre de Dios (a drop-off point for silver and gold brought from Peru) and crossing the Isthmus of Panama, where he first caught sight of the immense Pacific Ocean.
 He returned to England with a large amount of Spanish treasure, an accomplishment that earned him a reputation as a leading privateer.

 When they arrived off the coast of Argentina, Drake had one of the men–Thomas Doughty–arrested, tried and beheaded for allegedly plotting a mutiny.
 Of the five-ship fleet, two ships were lost in a storm; the other commander, John Wynter, turned one back to England and another disappeared.
-Drake’s 100-ton flagship, the Pelican (which he later renamed the Golden Hind), was the only vessel to reach the Pacific, in October 1578.
+Drake’s 100-ton flagship, the Pelican (which he later renamed Golden Hind), was the only vessel to reach the Pacific, in October 1578.

-Sir Francis Drake Circumnavigates the Globe
+Drake Circumnavigates the Globe

 Heading back west across the Pacific in July 1579, he stopped in the Philippines and bought spices in the Molucca Islands.
-He then sailed around the Cape of Good Hope and arrived back in England’s Plymouth Harbor in September 1580.
+He then sailed around the Cape of Good Hope in Africa and arrived back in England’s Plymouth Harbor in September 1580.